Acylindrical hyperbolicity of groups acting on trees: Main results

 The next result is inspired by \cite{SS}.
 The proof makes use of Corollary \ref{cor:HNN-intr} and a technical result from \cite{SS}.

 \begin{cor} Let $G$ be a one-relator group with at least $3$ generators.
 Then $G$ is acylindrically hyperbolic. \end{cor}

 Corollary \ref{cor:one-rel} is related to a conjecture of P. Neumann \cite{PN}, claiming that if $G$ is a one-relator group then either $G$ is cyclic or $G \cong BS(1,n)$ is a solvable Baumslag-Solitar group, or $G$ is SQ-universal.
-Recall that a group $G$ is said to be \emph{$SQ$-universal} if every countable group embeds in a quotient of $G$.
-The first non-trivial example of an $SQ$-universal group was provided by Higman, Neumann and Neumann \cite{HNN}, who proved that the free group of rank $2$ is $SQ$-universal or, equivalently, every countable group embeds in a group generated by $2$ elements.
-It is straightforward to see that any $SQ$-universal group contains non-abelian free subgroups.
-Furthermore, since the set of all finitely generated groups is uncountable and every countable group contains countably many finitely generated subgroups, every countable $SQ$-universal group has uncountably many non-isomorphic quotients.
-Thus the property of being $SQ$-universal may be thought of as an indication of ``algebraic largeness" of a group.
-For a survey of $SQ$-universality we refer to \cite{AMO,Schupp}.
+Recall that a group $G$ is said to be \emph{SQ-universal} if every countable group embeds in a quotient of $G$.
+The first non-trivial example of an SQ-universal group was provided by Higman, Neumann and Neumann \cite{HNN}, who proved that the free group of rank $2$ is SQ-universal or, equivalently, every countable group embeds in a group generated by $2$ elements.
+It is straightforward to see that any SQ-universal group contains non-abelian free subgroups.
+Furthermore, since the set of all finitely generated groups is uncountable and every countable group contains countably many finitely generated subgroups, every countable SQ-universal group has uncountably many non-isomorphic quotients.
+Thus the property of being SQ-universal may be thought of as an indication of ``algebraic largeness" of a group.
+For a survey of SQ-universality we refer to \cite{AMO,Schupp}.